aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/resourcequota/README.md

 ```
 Save your changes

-3. From that directory will run the commands below to build and deploy the application.
+3. From the `infra/resourcequota` directory, run the commands below to build and deploy the application.

 ```bash
 sam build
 sam deploy --guided
 ```

->Tip: Use sam deploy --guided on your first deployment to set a stack name and parameters.
+>Tip: Use sam deploy --guided on your first deployment

 #### What if my stack creation fails?
 If your stack creation fails, due to the nature of cloudformation, you will have to delete the stack before you can deploy it under the same name.